lee-zhg/watson-chatbot-bank-advanced/README.md

     !["Embeded web chat"](docs/images/embed-web-chat03.png)

-### Step 6 - Modifying Advanced Dialog Skills
+### Step 6 - Modifying Dialog Skills

-A sample burger-ordering `dialog skill` was imported to your `Watson Assistant` service instance when you deployed and run the sample application locally.
-In this section, you are going to modify the sample skill slightly to help you understand how the chatbot works.
+In this section, you are going to add `New account` service to the chatbot.
+This use case should help better understand how the chatbot works.

 The natural-language processing for the Watson Assistant service is defined in a dialog skill, which is a container for all of the artifacts that define a conversation flow.

+#### Step 6.1 - Use Case

+To add the `New account` service, you'll need to create a new intent `newaccount`.
+The new `intent` identifies the end users' intention to trigger the new `New account` service.

+For the discussion of the use case, let's assume that two pieces of information must be collected before a new account can be created.
+- personal vs business account
+- account type: saving account, checking accoiunt or credit card account

+To collect these two information, you are going to create two `entities`.
+- personalBusiness
+- accountType

+Then, a new node will be added to the Skill Dialog.
+It controls the flow of new service.

+Before the new service goes alive, the Watson Assistant will re-train the chatbot after the new `intent`, `entities` and `Dialog` are created.
+After that, the chatbot will be able to identify the new `intent`, and understand how to identify and collect the new `entities`, and guide end users through the conversation.

-#### 6.1 Intents
+#### Step 6.2 - Intents

 Intents are purposes or goals that are expressed in a customer's input, such as answering a question or processing a bill payment.
 By recognizing the intent expressed in a customer's input, the Watson Assistant service can choose the correct dialog flow for responding to it.

-##### 6.1.1 Plan the intents for your application.
+##### Step 6.2.1 - Plan the intents for your application.

 Consider what your customers might want to do, and what you want your application to be able to handle on their behalf.
 For example, you might want your application to help your customers make a purchase.
 If so, you can add a #buy_something intent.
 (The # that is added as a prefix to the intent name helps to clearly identify it as an intent.)

-##### 6.1.2 Teach Watson about your intents.
+##### Step 6.2.2 - Teach Watson about your intents.

 After you decide which business requests that you want your application to handle for your customers, you must teach Watson about them.
 For each business goal (such as #buy_something), you must provide at least 5 examples of utterances that your customers typically use to indicate their goal.
 For example, I want to make a purchase.